hexlet-basics/exercises-javascript/modules/35-calling-functions/150-calling-functions-expression/en/README.md

 console.log(1 + 5);
 ```

 But not any code can be an expression.
-The definition of a variable is a statement, it can't be part of an expression and it will lead to an error:
+The definition of a variable is a statement, it can't be part of an expression, and it will lead to an error:

 ```javascript
 // Pointless code that won't work